Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 ”Because...?”

-“Either our math---and I don’t mean we made a mistake, I mean *all* math---is wrong... or the shields don’t work how we think they work,” Wilo explained.
+“Either our math - and I don’t mean we made a mistake, I mean *all* math - is wrong... or the shields don’t work how we think they work,” Wilo explained.

 “…Okay.
 Please don’t take this the wrong way, but when you say *‘how we think,’* my concern is going to be about the *shield* bit of this.
 What do you mean by ‘the *shield* doesn’t work?’”